Meet Our Dedicated Team

 Reflecting back on my childhood – the sense of freedom and space that I felt – I now know that money is just a means to that end.
 It is a passion and a privilege to help others in their journey.

 Rob is a CERTIFIED FINANCIAL PLANNER® professional (CFP®) and has a Bachelor of Science and a Graduate Diploma in Financial Planning.

 Rob was awarded the CERTIFIED FINANCIAL PLANNER® Professional Best Practice Award for WA in 2012 and has been recognised as a member of the “Masterclass for Financial Planning” in 2007, 2008 and 2009 as voted by The Australian Financial Review Smart Investor.
 Rob was also awarded the KPMG Prize for Superannuation and Funds Management with the Securities Institute of Australia in 1998.
 Rob is a member of the Financial Planning Association (FPA).

-Rob is a Director of HPH Financial Planning Pty Ltd, AFS Licence No. 337755.
+Rob is a Director and Representative of HPH Financial Planning Pty Ltd, AFS Licence No. 337755.

 Growing up on a farm as the youngest of four boys, we spent a lot of time together as a family as we were a ½ hour drive from the closest town and our school.
 This time spent together as a family helped shaped my view on how important family is and to this day, my definition of success relates to my relationships with family.

 Growing up in a household with three older brothers led to the inevitable arguments that all siblings have.
 The resilience that this taught me was certainly needed in 2008 when I had recently joined HPH as a business partner and the GFC (Global Financial Crisis) hit.
 I had a wife and young daughter at home as well as business commitments to our clients and staff to get through this challenging time.
 It was at this stage that my resilience was tested but my faith in family paid off.